stas-sultanov/docs/process/continous-production.md

 ## Steps

 Actual process of transforming **Idea** to **Value** may be spitted in to 5 simple higlevel steps:
-1. Idea Creation
+1. Analysis
-1. Requirements Production
+1. Design
 1. Implementation
 1. Verification
 1. Rollout

 Lets take a closer look at steps.

-### Creation
+### Analysis
 At this step, basing on research, input from business side or customers, **Ideas** are created.
 It is important to understand that ideas creation is creative process this why it's time line can not be predicted.
 Results are placed in **Ideas Bucket** in order to be considered for requirements production.

-### Requirements
+### Design
-At this steps, ideas are taken from **Ideas Bucket** and transformed into requirements.
+At this steps, ideas are taken from **Ideas Bucket** and process of designing ouccurs.
-Requirements must contain exhaustive information, which is enough for engineers to implement and verify.
+During this step requirements are created that must contain exhaustive information, which is enough for engineers to implement and verify.
 There must be functional requirements, non function requirements and steps required to verify.
-The results of this step are placed into **Requirements Bucket** in order to be considered for implementation.
+The results of this step are placed into **Design Bucket** in order to be considered for implementation.

 ### Implementation
-On this steps, requirements are taken from **Requirements Bucket** and implemented.
+On this steps, requirements are taken from **Design Bucket** and implemented.
 It is important to note that engineers which implement the requiremnts get more understanding by reading test cases on how they should perfom initial verification that they did everything right.
 The results of this step are placed into **Implementation Bucket** in order to be considered for verification.